CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Scientific Reach

 Finally, CHRONOS enables detection of prompt gravity-gradient signals from large earthquakes as shown in Fig~\ref{fig:EQ}.
 These signals arise from rapid mass redistribution and propagate at the speed of light, potentially allowing detection seconds before destructive surface waves~\cite{Harms2015,Montagner2016,Vallee2017}.
 Simulations for the ASGRAF~\cite{ASGRAF} site near Taipei show high detection efficiency within a $100~\mathrm{km}$ radius.
 Taking into account the density of the ground, the minimum duration time of the arrived surface wave is estimated to be 8.3 sec.
-By applying immediate analysis with the front-end system and IIR-based reconstruction~\cite{Cahillane:2020bhq,Inoue:2023KAGRApcal}, as used in gravitational-wave detector calibration, in principle the seismic disturbance can be identified within $O(100~\mu\mathrm{s})$, corresponding to the sum of clock time and the speed of light transmission~\cite{Harms2015,Ju2020,Montagner2016}. paving the way for ultra-rapid earthquake early-warning systems using gravitational measurements.